What Is Air Receiver Tank: Full Guidelines

 Dirt Removal

-Particulates can enter the airstream due to corrosion within the system, motor exhaust from the air compressor, or particulates in facility air.
+Particulates can enter the airstream due to corrosion within the system, motor exhaust from the compressor, or particulates in facility air.
 Many of these particulates will fall out of the air along with condensate within the air receiver tank.
 The excess dirt is then simply drained away with the liquids.
-As a result, the air entering the air dryer is both cleaner and drier than air directly from the air compressor.
+As a result, the air entering the air dryer is both cleaner and drier than air directly from the compressor.

-The Importance of Air Receiver Tanks
+The Importance of Air Receivers

 Your air receiver tank is an essential component of your compressed air system.
 Having a properly sized air receiver tank ensures the safe and efficient operation of your system and provides a reservoir of extra power for use during periods of peak demand.